My Home Page with Links to My Other

 When Scott D. Sagan began writing The

 Limits of Safety, he was confident in superpower control of nuclear weapons.
+He is less confident now.

-Sagan explores spirals of the
+Sagan describes spirals of the

 errors.
 During the Cuban missile crises, a guard in Minnesota saw a saboteur